Luotianyi-0712/MikuBH3-PS/README.md

 - Extract the `Proxy.zip` file anywhere you want.
 - Run `Sparkle-Proxy.exe` as administrator and open the game.

-## Connecting with the client (DLL method)

-- Download prebuild patch from [BH3-Patch](https://github.com/MikuLeaks/MikuBH3-PATCH/releases)
-- Extract the `BH3-Patch-Win64.zip` file into your game folder, where the game’s main executable (`BH3.exe`) is located.
-- Run `bh3-launcher.exe` as administrator.

 ## Usage/Examples

 To run the project use cmd or vscode and run